3rd Infantry Brigade, 2nd Infantry Division

 The 3rd Stryker Brigade Combat Team, 2nd Infantry Division was a brigade of the United States Army's 2nd Infantry Division.

 At the time of its activation, the 2nd Infantry Division was composed of the 3rd Infantry Brigade, which included the 9th Infantry Regiment; the 23rd Infantry Regiment and the 5th Machine Gun Battalion; the 4th Marine Brigade; 2nd Brigade of field artillery; and various supporting units.

 History

-World War I

 The brigade was first organized as the 1st Provisional Brigade, a Regular Army unit, at Syracuse, New York, on 11 August 1917.
-It was redesignated as the 3rd Infantry Brigade of the 2nd Division on 22 September, a day after the latter was constituted.
+It was re-designated as the 3rd Infantry Brigade of the 2nd Division on 22 September, a day after the latter was constituted.